Remove adhesive residue: NSF-certified & solvent-free [2026]

 - Superglue accidents on sensitive surfaces

-- Food processing plants, restaurants, medical facilities
+- Food processing facilities, catering, medical facilities

 - Health-conscious users and allergy sufferers